Two unique maid of honor speeches to help you prepare a perfect maid of honor speech of your own

 However, maybe this is the first time you've given a maid of honor toast.
 Perhaps, in addition, you find public speaking, talking in front of a crowd and making eye contact as you do, a little bit nerve wracking.

 You're in the right place.
-The goal of this article is to empower and enable you to write and deliver the best maid of honor speech you can.
+The goal here is to empower and enable you to write and deliver the best maid of honor speech you can.
 Begin by reading the speeches!

 This example is written from the point of view of a childhood friend: someone who's shared the best and most difficult of times with the bride.
 The friendship between them is enduring and the speech is sincerely heartfelt: full of personal stories everybody will relate to.